 The gun really does feel slick.
 The Nitron finish on the slide is as satin-smooth as any of their other firearms, and the overall design is extremely appealing.
 They’ve departed from the traditional Sig-y look a little bit and took a chance, and it seems to have worked.
 It’s a more modern, stylized Sig Sauer handgun, and personally I think it looks fabulous.

-Other small improvements include metallic magazines (which everyone except Glock uses these days), night sights and a very conveniently placed magazine release button.
+Other small improvements include metallic magazines (which everyone except Glock uses these days), night sights and a very conveniently placed mag-release button.
 There’s also a full-length Picatinny rail (as opposed to the proprietary Sig rails on other guns) at the front of the gun for all your attachment needs.

 Sig’s Kevin Brittingham wants me to start using this as my competition handgun.
 And while I agree that it has some great features, there are two specific issues that give me some pause about making the switch.